emma-sax4/emmasax4.info/_posts/2020-03-22-why-i-switched-from-travis-ci-to-circleci.md

             ignore: [ SOURCE_CODE_BRANCH ]
 ```

 Here, I've named a `develop` workflow which will run the job `test`, on any branch that is not the `SOURCE_CODE_BRANCH`.
 One thing I don't really like about CircleCI's config files is how nested they are.
 It's yaml, so there's a way to write the code not nested, but it involves a lot of nested brackets and braces.
+I eventually decided to just deal with the nested yaml, and to move on.

 From there, this is what my `test` job looks like:
 ```yaml